Last Updated on

 How much sugar am I allowed to consume on a Keto diet?

 Yup, that’s the truth.
 Our advice to you is to avoid sugar at all cost.
+This really helps with weight loss and you should really avoid on keto.

 However, if you do find yourself craving something sweet, then we suggest having a bit of Lindt’s 99% dark chocolate.